Azure/SimuLand/3_simulate_detect/credential-access/exportADFSDKMMasterKeyFromDC.md

 # Export Active Directory Federation Services (AD FS) DKM Master Key from Domain Controller

-AD FS certificates are encrypted using Distributed Key Manager (DKM) APIs and the DKM master key used to derive the symmetric key to decrypt them is stored in the domain controller.
-As mentioned before, when the primary AD FS farm is configured, an AD container (AD FS DKM container) is created in the domain controller and the DKM master key is stored as an attribute of an AD contact object located inside of the container.
+AD FS certificates are encrypted using Distributed Key Manager (DKM) APIs and the DKM master key used to decrypt them is stored in the domain controller.
+When the primary AD FS farm is configured, the AD FS DKM container is created in the domain controller and the DKM master key is stored as an attribute of an AD contact object located inside of the container.

 The path of the AD FS DKM container in the domain controller might vary, but it can be obtained from the `AD FS configuration settings`.
-After getting the AD path of the container, a threat actor can read the AD FS DKM master key value using the AD FS service account or another authorized account to do so.
-Also, with the right permissions, one could use Active directory replication services (DRS) to retrieve/sync the AD contact object that holds the master key.
+After getting the AD path to the container, a threat actor can directly access the AD contact object and read the AD FS DKM master key value.
+In addition, one could use Active directory replication services (DRS) to indirectly access and retrieve/sync the AD contact object that holds the master key.

 ## Simulate & Detect